This is a review of PM PrepCast, an online 35-hour formal training program developed by Mr. Cornelius Fichtner.

 Pro #4: Refund Policy

-I believe 90 days is more than enough time for you try the course and review your decision to continue with it.
+I believe 90 days is more than enough time for you try the course to decide if you wish to continue with it.

 Pro #5: Technical Support